- High energy operation for rapid milling; low energy operation for specimen polishing

 When milling the bottom surface of the specimen, ion beam sequencing electrically interrupts the flow of ions to the specimen as the specimen holder is rotated through an angle that coincides with the ion beam.
 This avoids sputtering of the specimen holder.
 The specimen can also be rocked in relation to the ion beam so that interfaces or glue lines are never parallel to the direction of the ion beam.
 Rocking angles ranging from ±40 to ±60˚ are typically employed.

 Integrated stage cooling (optional)

-The TEM Mill's liquid nitrogen system features a dewar located within the enclosure that is fully integrated and interlocked.
+The TEM Mill’s liquid nitrogen system features a dewar located within the enclosure that is fully integrated and interlocked.
+The dewar is positioned near the operator for easy access.
 Two dewar options are available: a standard dewar for applications that require 3 to 5 hours of cooling during ion milling, or an extended dewar for applications that require 18+ hours of operation under cryogenic conditions.
 Temperature is continuously displayed on the touch screen.

 A thermal safeguard can be programmed to a specific stage temperature threshold at which the ion sources will be deactivated if the liquid nitrogen in the dewar becomes depleted.

 The ion milling process can be automatically terminated by elapsed time, by temperature, or by an optional laser photodetection system.

 A timer allows milling to continue for a predetermined time and then turns off the energy to the ion sources when the time has elapsed.
 The specimen remains under vacuum until the load lock is vented.